About apparent superluminal drives in generic gravity theories: Generalities about conjugate points and a continuity argument

 Near the point $p$ the initial conditions in (\ref{smile}) and the Jacobi formula for a determinant derivative imply that \be\lb{inito}G_\gamma(0)=0, \qquad \frac{dG_\gamma(0)}{d\lambda}=0.\ee Then, if $p_\gamma(\lambda)$ is $C^{\infty}$, by taking derivatives of equation (\ref{smile2}) with respect to $\lambda$ it may be shown that

 for every value of $n$.
 This suggest that $G_\gamma(\lambda)$ may not analytical at the point $\lambda=0$.
-In other words, if one is intended to solve (\ref{smile2}) with the initial conditions (\ref{inito}) one may obtain the trivial solution.
+In other words, an attempt to solve equation (\ref{smile2}) with the initial conditions (\ref{inito}) may result in the trivial solution.
 However, $G_\gamma(\lambda)$ is a derived concept from the Jacobi equation (\ref{smile}) and this equation is well defined by the initial conditions at $\lambda=0$.
-The use of (\ref{smile2}) is that allows to state some continuity arguments which are useful for our purposes.
-These will be described in the following sections.
+The advantage of equation (\ref{smile2}) is that allows to state some continuity arguments which are useful for the present work.
+These arguments will be described in the next sections.

 Another typical equation appearing in the literature \cite{marolf} is given in terms of the expansion parameter $\theta_\gamma(\lambda)$, which is related to $G_\gamma(\lambda)$ by the formula \be\lb{folio} G_\gamma(\lambda)=G_i\exp \frac{1}{2}\int_{\lambda_i}^\lambda \theta_\gamma(\chi) d\chi, \ee with $G_i=G(\lambda_i)$ the value of $\sqrt{\det A_\gamma(\lambda)}$ at generic parameter value $\lambda_i>0$.
 In terms of $\theta_\gamma$ the equation (\ref{smile2}) becomes the well known Raychaudhuri equation \be\lb{raychaudhuri} \frac{d\theta_\gamma}{d\lambda}+\frac{\theta_\gamma^2}{2}=-\sigma_{\mu\nu}\sigma^{\mu\nu}-R_{\mu\nu}k^\mu k^\nu. \ee The definition (\ref{folio}) implies that \be\lb{nana} \theta_\gamma=\frac{2}{G_\gamma(\lambda)}\frac{dG_\gamma(\lambda)}{d\lambda} \ee Thus $\theta_\gamma(\lambda)\to-\infty$ when $\lambda\to \lambda_0$, since $G_\gamma(\lambda)$ approaches to zero from positive values at $q$.
 Analogously, $\theta_\gamma(\lambda)\to\infty$ when $\lambda\to 0$, since $G_\gamma(\lambda)$ grows from the zero value when starting at $p$.